Skip to main content Skip to footer

-Downtime in manufacturing has always been touted as the “big bad” for the industrial sector.
+Downtime in manufacturing has always been touted as the "big bad" for the industrial sector.
 Downtime is lost productivity, lost business, and lost profit after all.
-This disdain for any sort of downtime in manufacturing is what’s spurred on movements such as the fourth industrial revolution.
-By adopting Industry 4.0’s interconnected solutions such as industrial PCs, IoT machinery, and analytics software, leaders in the industry are keeping a hawk-like eye on every operation in order to quash any instance of downtime before it has a chance to hinder production.
+This disdain for any sort of downtime in manufacturing is what's spurred on movements such as the fourth industrial revolution.
+By adopting Industry 4.0's interconnected solutions such as rugged mini PCs, IoT machinery, and analytics software, leaders in the industry are keeping a hawk-like eye on every operation in order to quash any instance of downtime before it has a chance to hinder production.

 Factory managers are right to target downtime.
 Even today, reducing downtime stands as one of the most potent means to reduce overhead costs in manufacturing.
 Problems arise, however, when manufacturers slack off on reducing their factory downtime costs unknowingly.
 Oftentimes, many think they aren't able to eliminate downtime in some cases where they actually can and, even more commonly, vastly underestimate how much profit they're actually losing.
 In fact, consultants have found that 80% of industrial facilities inaccurately estimate their downtime costs, resulting in "solutions" that are believed to be good enough but, in reality, leave hundreds of thousands of dollars on the table.